gaberull/gaberull/README.md

 - [Super Sudoku](https://github.com/gaberull/SuperSudoku) A sudoku game with front-end and back-end development
   - Project that I contributed to with a group of people.
 The goal was to design and add a front-end user interface to a backend Sudoku game
 - **Lost and Found Database, Website, and Android Application Prototype** for the University of Oklahoma
-  - This was my OU Capstone project! **The repository is currently private**, due to some private keys being hard-coded into the files by a classmate of mine.
+  - This was my OU Capstone project! **The repository is currently private**, due to some private keys being hard-coded into the files by a classmate of mine.    :hankey:
   - This project had 7 teams, and a large number of contributors, of which I contributed the 2nd highest number of commits.
   - ***If you would like to view this project, please ask me to add you as a contributor, and I will be happy to do so!***